coleYab/printf/README.md

 - `%p` : Prints the memory location of a variable.

 - `%S` : Prints a string after converting non printable char to their ascii value.

+## Conversion specifiers

+This function still has a problem on dealing with the conversion specifiers.

 ## ARGUMENTS